BMBDM/scKSFD/README.md

 - clients_num: Client numbers
 - Proportion: Proxy sample proportions

-## Acknowledgements
-Parts of the code and ideas in this project are inspired by and reference [Selective-FD project](https://github.com/shaojiawei07/Selective-FD.git).
-We are grateful to Shaojiawei07 for providing valuable code and insights that have significantly inspired and aided this project.

 ## Contact Us
 If you have any questions or suggestions, please contact us via email: [sunn19@tsinghua.org.cn].